the-dataface/figma2html/README.md

 - Input an `Image scale` to export images at a specified scale.
 - `Image format` options include `PNG`, `JPG`, and `SVG`.
 - The `Path` field allows you to specify an image path, which will be referenced in the image paths in the outputted HTML.
 Useful if you will be dropping your outputted files into a larger codebase.
 - `Alt text` allows you to add an alt text tag to images in your outputted HTML.
+This field is required to export.

 ### Page settings